TechAtikiN/athena-ebooks/README.md

   Athena Ebooks 📚
 </h1>

-> A modern platform built with Next.js, GraphQL, and MongoDB to read, write, and download Ebooks.
-Anytime, Anywhere
+> A modern platform built with Next.js, GraphQL, and MongoDB to read, upload, and download Ebooks.

 <img